Raniconduh/cscroll/README.md

 * `icons`: (If compiled with icons) If true, show icons.
 Otherwise don't.
 * `long`: Turn on or off long mode

 The following variables are specific to the config file and may be set as a string.
-These control the colors for each of the type of file specified by their names.
+These control the colors for each type of file specified by their names.
 Their values must be specified as six digit hexadecimal numbers with or without a leading hash (#).
 An example could be `dir_color = "#123abc"`.

 * `dir_color`: Directories
 * `reg_color`: Regular files (i.e. any file which is not any other color)